Keep & Share is an experimental knitwear label and open craft practice run by designer, maker and researcher Amy Twigger

 Through the label, I explore the relationship between fashion, making, design and sustainability.

 I launched Keep & Share in 2004, making collections of 'craft fashion' knitwear.
 Over the years my work has evolved: I have become involved in supporting other people's making, creating experimental pieces for exhibition, and academic research.

-This is all happening at a slower pace than in the past, because I'm working as a postdoctoral Research Fellow at the University of Leeds on a three-year project, Design Routes.
+This is all happening at a slower pace than in the past, because I'm now a Senior Lecturer in Design, Culture and Context at Nottingham Trent University.